martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

   system entity, distinguishing that identity from all others.

 issuer:
-: An identifier representing an entity that makes statements.
+: An entity that makes statements.
+Also known as issuing authority.
+This entity may have multiple identifiers.

 statement:
 : A definite or clear expression of something;
   a judgement, opinion, attribute, predicate or proposition regarding a subject.

 subject:
-: An identifier representing the entity being discussed, described or attributed.
+: The entity being discussed, described or attributed.
+This entity may have multiple identifiers.

 holder:
-: An identifier representing an entity which knows or possesses statements.
+: An entity which knows or possesses statements.
+This entity may have multiple identifiers.

 verifier:
-: An identifer representing an entity which reviews, checks or confirms statements.
+: An entity which reviews, checks or confirms proofs and optionally statements.
+This entity may have multiple identifiers.

 credential:
 : A token (usually an unforgeable data object)